Rainy Season in Mexico: What to Know + Travel Tips

 • Cenotes: While I find cenotes to be refreshing throughout the year, the summer months are perfect for dipping into these underground water formations, especially after a visit to one of the many Mayan Ruins in the Yucatan.

-• Museums: As in most destinations, museums are a great place to explore during the wet season in Mexico.
+• Museums: As in most destinations, museums are a great place to explore when it rains in Mexico.
 During my travels, the museums in Merida Yucatan have provided both relief from the sun and shelter from the rain.

 • Cuisine: I find that restaurants can also provide a great hideaway while traveling during the rainy season.
-Whether you seek out the traditional foods of Mexico or more international cuisine, this can be a great rainy day activity with friends.
+Whether you seek out the traditional foods of Mexico or want to hunker down in the cantinas of Mexico City, this can be a great rainy day activity with friends.

 Preparing for Mexico’s Rainy Season